-What are Putin's motives behind Russia's huge military exercises?
+Huge Russian war games seek to highlight NATO's 'cracks'

 But hypothetical scenarios played out by the Rand Corporation last year found that it would take Russian forces just 60 hours to reach the outskirts of the Estonian and Latvian capitals of Tallinn and Riga.

-In terms of this year's Zapad exercise, what concerns some officials and experts is they aren't exactly sure how big they will be — nor what is Putin's true intention.
+In terms of this year's Zapad exercise, what concerns some officials and experts is they aren't exactly sure how big they will be.
+There are also questions about Putin's true intention.

 The official figure given by Russia is that there will be no more than 13,000 personnel taking part.